Self-Hosted Backup With Polished UI — Duplicati Pain Points

 Real Demand Evidence

-Found on reddit·Today
+Found on reddit·1 month ago

 I wanted restic's reliability and a polished UI.
 16 months later I've finally built the best of both worlds — Duplicati had too many edge case failures and no real GUI